bazel-contrib/SIG-rules-authors/proto-grpc.md

 needed for calling protoc themselves.
 Instead, the common base dependency ruleset [bazelbuild/rules_proto](https://github.com/bazelbuild/rules_proto) provides the `proto_library` rule which can be used to establish libraries of `.proto` files and map their dependencies.
-For example, given the following dependency tree of `.proto` files, we could define a set of `proto_library` targets:
+For example, suppose we have the following dependency tree of `.proto` files:

 ![Tree of proto files](./assets/proto-tree.png)

+For this set of files, we could define the following collection of `proto_library` targets.
+Note that some rulesets introduced later, such as stackb/rules_proto and rules_go, provide tooling through Gazelle for auto-generating these `proto_library` from the `.proto` files.

 ```starlark
 load("@rules_proto//proto:defs.bzl", "proto_library")